ITfoxtec/FoxIDs/docs/down-party-oauth-2.0.md

 ![Resource with scopes](images/configure-oauth-resource.png)

-A client can subsequently be given access by configuring [Resource and scopes](down-party-oidc.md#resource-and-scopes) in the client.
+A client can subsequently be given access by configuring [resource and scopes](down-party-oidc.md#resource-and-scopes) in the client.

 ## Client Credentials Grant
 An application using [Client Credentials Grant](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4) could be a backend service secured by a client id and secret.
 PKCE is not validated in Client Credentials Grant.